Introduction

-The problem statement Diffusion Policy solves is Visuomotor manipulation, means a imitation learning policy that uses Diffusion Process that performs manipulation tasks given only the camera frames and its current joint state as input, and predicts a set of action chunks as output.
+The problem statement Diffusion Policy solves is Visuomotor Manipulation, means a imitation learning policy that uses Diffusion Process that performs manipulation tasks given only the camera frames and its current joint state as input, and predicts a set of action chunks as output.
 Here “an action chunk” means 7 DoF EEF pose ($\text{[x, y, z, roll, pitch, yaw, gripper]}$).
 The model predicts a set of $n$ (say $n$=16) actions, meaning that if there are 16 future time steps, the end-effector of the manipulator needs to follow a sequence of poses/action chunks to reach the goal position.

 The action can be anything like, pick and place objects, stacking objects, Opening a can etc. The paper shows there 11 tasks across 4 simulation environments (see more about this in the paper).
 These actions data are being collected from expert demonstrations, to train a imitation learning model.